Delayed Wind Onset in Pa 30, the Remnant of Type Iax SN 1181: Methods

 \section{Methods}

 We investigate conditions for the ignition of fallback matter accreted onto the central WD inside Pa~30 to find the parameter space that allows for the delayed carbon ignition on timescales of $\sim800$ yr.
 As discussed in Sec~\ref{sec:Intro}, the pure-deflagration model remains the leading progenitor scenario for SNe Iax, while merger channels involving an ONe WD and CO WD have also been proposed.
 Because simulations across these scenarios indicate that SN Iax ejecta are CO-rich~(e.g.,~\cite{2014MNRAS.438.1762F,2018ApJ...869..140K}), we restrict our analysis to accretion of matter containing only CO for simplicity.
-In pure-deflagration scenarios, the bound remnant at the center may be either CO or ONe WD, whereas in the WD merger channel the central remnant is generally an ONe WD.
-For Pa~30, prior estimates place the WD mass at $\sim1.1$–$1.3~M_\odot$~(e.g.,~\cite{2019ApJ...887...39K,Lykou2022}), which also prefers an ONe WD according to the stellar evolution calculations.
+In pure-deflagration scenarios, the bound remnant at the center may be a CO or ONe WD, whereas in the WD merger channel the central remnant is generally an ONe WD.
+For Pa~30, prior estimates place the WD mass at $\sim1.1$–$1.3~M_\odot$~(e.g.,~\cite{2019ApJ...887...39K,Lykou2022}), which is more in line with typical masses of ONe WDs; CO WDs have masses around $\sim0.6~M_\odot$~(\cite{1990sse..book.....K} for a review.).

 Given the specific context of SN 1181, the explosion energy is estimated to be as low as $\sim10^{48}\,\mathrm{erg}$~\citep{2024ApJ...969..116K}, which is significantly smaller than the gravitational binding energy for a SN Iax ejecta of order $0.1~M_\odot$ at the surface of a typical ONe WD ($\sim10^{50}~\erg$).
 As a result, the bulk of the ejecta is expected to fall back and be accreted onto the WD on a timescale comparable to the dynamical timescale near the surface, which is on the order of seconds to tens of seconds.
 Since this timescale is much shorter than the post-accretion evolution timescales we focus on ($\sim1000$ years), we neglect the accretion process itself and instead construct an initial condition of an ONe WD already surrounded by a hydrostatic CO envelope (see Fig.~\ref{fig:schematic_pic}).